bradleytenuta/piplex/README.md

 In order to get this to work first you will need to follow all 3 guides of this [guide](https://pimylifeup.com/raspberry-pi-surfshark/).
 This guide uses the surfshark VPN.
 This will require the user to have SurfShark VPN and to create credentials on the SurfShark website.
+When performing these steps you have to manually add a surfshark server, this is an example of a server to use: `uk-lon.prod.surfshark.com_udp.ovpn`.

 Once this is done and you have the vpn running on start up.
 You may need to add a few lines to the vpn .conf file in order for the vpn to ping sites like google.com.
 Follow this [link](https://www.raspberrypi.org/forums/viewtopic.php?t=53610) to fix this issue.